stacks-network/docs/_develop/zero_to_dapp_1.md

 permalink: /:collection/:path.html
 image: /assets/img/zero-to-dapp.png
 ---
-# 1 - About DApps and App Mining
+# 1 - About DApps
 {:.no_toc}

 **Zero-to-DApp 1 of 4**